-&lt;sup>1.
-Positions are given as of the date of this Report's preliminary approval by the Board of Directors on April 23, 2021 and are disclosed without taking into account membership in the Boards of Trustees.
-Full biographical information is disclosed in guarterly reports.
+&lt;sup>82 Positions are given as of the date of this Report's preliminary approval by the Board of Directors on April 23, 2021 and are disclosed without taking into account membership in the Boards of Trustees.
+Full biographical information is disclosed in quarterly reports.

-2. Members of the Board of Directors as of December 31, 2020.
+&lt;sup>83 Members of the Board of Directors as of December 31, 2020.
 At the Annual General Meeting of Shareholders on May 19, 2020, the members of the Board of Directors were all re-elected (Minutes No. 20 dated May 20, 2020).